Original Issuance Date: January 8, 1976

 Effective July 1, 2016, the University will charge a leave benefit rate at the time annual leave is earned and record the leave benefits as a liability.
 Terminal Leave rate will be charged on all funding strings associated with salary payments.
 An institution pooled account will house lump sum funds until the unused leave benefits are paid out.

-When employees leave and lump sum terminal leave payments are made, the Service Center will charge the salary and related fringes to the institutions terminal leave pool department.
+When employees leave and lump sum terminal leave payments are made, UW-Shared Services, Service Operations will charge the salary and related fringes to the institutions terminal leave pool department.
 See SFS Accounting Manual, Category: General Ledger – Allocations.

 7. Related Documents